GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Conceptual integrity is the most important consideration in system design.
-It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.
+> ### There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
+The first method is far more difficult.
 >
-> ~ *Fred Brooks*
+> ~ *Tony Hoare*

 ---
 ## 🏎 Quick Facts